mifusuzuki/decision-tree/report.md

 noisy_labels =  ['A' 'C' 'E' 'G' 'O' 'Q'] freq   =        [681 571 678 622 666 682]
 Difference =    [14, 28, 19, 49, 29, 15]

+2.1 Implementation of fit() in DecisionTreeClassifier

+fit(x, y) calls build_tree(x, y), which first takes the entire entries and computes the most optimal split by iterating through each elements (i.e. splitting at val 4 on col 2).

+The max of information gain of each hypothetical split is tracked as well as storing already calculated split to skip such any duplicated cases (note split(col=1, val=2) and split(col=2, val=2) are not considered duplicate as their attributes differ).

+In order to find individual hypothetical information gain for all possible splits, calc_info_gain(x, y, split) is called (which calls partition(x, y, split) that returns entries spited according to a given split condition) and taking the returned hypothetical left branch and right branch that are returned, it calculates the respective entries.
+It then finally returns the information gain calculated by deducting the average entropy of the child branches from the original entropy.

+build_tree() carries out post-order DFS by expanding the left most branches first then creates the right, then itself after which it returns itself.
+The last node returned by the top-most layer of the function is the root node, which is assigned to the classifier's self.tree_root.